specklesystems/speckle-docs/user/excel.md

 ![image](./img-excel/revit-schedule.png)

-The next step is to receive the commit in excel.
+The next step is to receive the version in Excel.
 There is some preprocessing magic that is done in the background to identify that you are trying to receive a schedule.
 The result of this preprocessing is that you won't be prompted to filter and receive data as you normally would.

 ![image](./img-excel/receive-schedule.gif)